just4jc/bot-education/Student-Resources/Labs/CognitiveServices/Lab_SetupLanguageModel.md

   * room
   * talk_title
   * speaker
-* Add the following Intents
+* Add the following Intents and when you do "Add Action", check "Fufillment" and Action Type of "JsonRequest".
   * wherespeaker
   * whenspeaker